-Grade appeals must be submitted in writing on the Student Academic Appeal Form.
+Grade appeals must be submitted in writing to the NTC Vice President of Academic Affairs.
 Students have one semester from the end of the semester in which the grade was earned to appeal the grade.
 Grade appeals are reviewed by the Appeals and Grievances Committee.
 The Appeals and Grievances Committee reports the findings directly to the student who submitted the appeal.
-If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Dean for review of due process.
+If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Vice President for Academic Affairs for review of due process.